 - Intra-cellular infection with pathogenic microbes such as small spirochaete bacteria.
 Usually a small bacteria, and most commonly a Borrelia species that causes Lyme disease.
 Over time they will co-infect with other bacteria, viruses, fungi or protozoa.
 Borrelia and other small bacteria live inside cells, and some shed their own cellular walls to better hide from the immune system.
 Thousands of these microorganisms can live inside a single cell; eventually the cell walls burst and they spread to a new cellular host.
 Outside of cells, they also build biofilm for protection.
 B. garinii mostly affect the brain and central nervous system, although B. burgdorferi which are associated with Lyme disease also have a near universal association.
 (10, 11, 12, 13, 14, 15, 17, 18)

 There is little agreement that Lyme disease occurs in Australia, but Alzheimer's is as prevalent as it is in America.
 In Australia, ticks often carry Rickettsia bacteria.
 So it seems that a variety of other bacteria, particularly those with a spirochaete structure, affect the brain, nerves and immune system.
-For example, Toxoplasma gondii infection is associated with schizophrenia, mood disorders and cognitive impairment.
-(3) Chlamydia pneumoniae has been found in the brains of nearly all multiple sclerosis patients and the majority of Alzheimer's patients.
+For example, Toxoplasma gondii infection is associated with schizophrenia, epilepsy, Parkinson's, Alzheimer's, cancer, mood disorders and cognitive impairment.
+(3, 39) Chlamydia pneumoniae has been found in the brains of nearly all multiple sclerosis patients and the majority of Alzheimer's patients.
 (4, 5, 14, 17, 18)

 A 2016 study (8) found a strong relationship between periodontitis (gum disease) and Alzheimer's.
+This was reinforced by a study (38) published in 2019 which found the gum disease bacteria Porphyromonas gingivalis to be closely associated with Alzheimer's disease and other forms of dementia.
 Gum infection is more common in the elderly, and the problem is self-reinforcing causing a reduced ability to take care of oral hygiene as the disease progresses.
 (17)